akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 - The `smart` property (Yes/No) if there is a rule defined on this attribute _(Entreprise Edition only)_

 ::: info
 By default, attributes will be displayed in the catalog locale selected in the product grid.
-If an attribute code appears into bracket like [color], it means it has not been translated into the current locale.
+If an attribute code appears into brackets like *[color]*, it means it has not been translated into the current locale.
 :::

 ## Shortcut actions on each attribute